williambarshop/milkyway_compose/docs/index.rst

 ..
 MilkyWay Proteomics Documentation documentation master file, created by sphinx-quickstart on Wed Nov  8 15:59:51 2017.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MilkyWay Proteomics documentation!
+Welcome to the MilkyWay Proteomics documentation
 =============================================================

 .. toctree::